sourabhkhot-ns/spring-boot-poc/Readme.md

 - Create, read, update, and delete employee records
 - Store employees in a local `employees.json` file
 - Notify `notification-service` via HTTP POST when an employee is created, updated, or deleted
+- Send activity events to `activity-service` for all employee changes

 ### 📦 REST Endpoints